-Perhaps even more expecting based on the historical hydrology phenomenon, the abnormal rainfall can be occurred at end of May and early June 2020, which can contribute to the flow in the Mekong River.
+Perhaps even more expecting based on the historical hydrology phenomenon, the abnormal rainfall can be occurred early June 2020, which can contribute to the flow in the Mekong River.

-According to the Asian Specialized Meteorological Centre (ASMC), climatologically, the weather over the Mekong sub-region remained dry.
-Scattered hotspots were detected in Cambodia and Thailand, and isolated ones were also detected in Myanmar, Lao PDR and southern Viet Nam.
-With the prevailing dry weather over the Mekong sub-region forecast to persist, a further deterioration in the hotspot and smoke haze situation can be expected.
+According to the Asian Specialized Meteorological Centre (ASMC), from June to August 2020, there will increase chance of above-normal rainfall in the Mekong-sub region.
+Although the Dry Season 2020 is finished, but still the scattered hotspots were detected in Cambodia and Thailand, and isolated ones were also detected in Myanmar, Lao PDR and southern Viet Nam in early June 2020.